 4. Existing Buildings and Improvements

 The property presently contains a movable tent behind the Fire Station that is used for storage by the Harvard Fire Department.
-The successful Proposer will be asked to move and re-assemble the tent on other Town land under the direction of the Fire Chief a short distance to the location shown on the site plan.
+The Town will move and re-assemble the tent a short distance to the location shown on the site plan.

 5. Zoning

-The Property is located in the Hildreth Housing Overlay District (HHOD).
-Exhibit 12 contains the text and map of the district.
-The Property proposed for disposition falls entirely within the HHOD.
+The Property is located in the AR (Agricultural Residential) zoning district and within the overlay of the Hildreth Housing Overlay District (HHOD).
+Exhibit 12 contains the text of the bylaw and map of the district.
+The Property proposed for disposition is located entirely within the overlay of the HHOD.
 Development schemes proposed by Respondents shall conform to the regulations of the HHOD.
-The underlying zoning district is Agricultural-Residential.